ALU-Schumacher/AUDITOR/media/website/content/migration.md

   -j JSON, --json JSON  Path to the time JSON file
 ```

-This already requires a config file with YAML format.
+This already requires a config file with the new YAML format.

 ## Docker container